jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-10-26-real-time-streaming-with-kafka-and-flink-2/index.md

 images: []
 cevo: 34
 docs: https://docs.google.com/document/d/1noUCJwNq9LCQRbW58axYjpn8L8ICSseLizVS-744WoE
 description: In this lab, we will create a Kafka producer application using AWS Lambda, which sends fake taxi ride data into a Kafka topic on Amazon MSK.
 A configurable number of the producer Lambda function will be invoked by an Amazon EventBridge schedule rule.
-Therefore, we are able to generate test data concurrently based on the desired volume of messages.
+In this way we are able to generate test data concurrently based on the desired volume of messages.
 ---

 **[This article](https://cevo.com.au/post/real-time-streaming-with-kafka-and-flink-2/) was originally posted on Tech Insights of [Cevo Australia](https://cevo.com.au/).**